renesas/ra-fsp-examples/example_projects/ek_ra8p1/glcdc/glcdc_ek_ra8p1_ep/readme.txt

 			please refer "Hardware Connection" section in glcdc_notes.md to connect correctly.
 			Connect the USB Debug port on EK-RA8D1 to the PC using a micro USB cable.
 	For EK-RA8E2:
-		- Connect J1 on Graphics Expandsion Board to J1 on EK-RA8E2.
+		- Connect J1 on Graphics Expansion Board to J1 on EK-RA8E2.
 Please carefully align pin 2 on the Graphic Expansion Board with pin 1 on the EK-RA8E2.
 		- Connect the USB Debug port on EK-RA8E2 to the PC using a Type-C USB cable.

 	For EK-RA8P1:
-		- Connect J1 on Graphics Expandsion Board to J1 on EK-RA8P1.
+		- Connect J1 on Graphics Expansion Board to J1 on EK-RA8P1.
 Please carefully align pin 1 on the Graphic Expansion Board with pin 1 on the EK-RA8P1.
 		- Connect the USB Debug port on EK-RA8P1 to the PC using a Type-C USB cable.